Annulment vs. Divorce: What's the Difference?

 Divorces and annulments both have the same effect--they dissolve the marriage.
 However, they differ in how they treat the marriage.
-When people get a divorce, they are still recognized as having been married previously.
-An annulment, on the other hand, treats the marriage as though it never existed.
-Some situations place people in such awkward positions, that they simply want to treat the marriage as though it never existed.
-Some people do not want the stigma they believe attaches to divorce.
-Others may prefer an annulment for religious reasons.
+When people get a divorce, they're still recognized as having been married previously.
+An annulment, on the other hand, treats the marriage as though it never existed -- and in fact, the key distinction of an annulment is that the union wasn't legal or legitimate to begin with.

-These things are usually discovered early on in the marriage, and so, there typically is no need to divide property or decide on issues regarding children.
+These things are usually discovered early on in the marriage, so there typically is no need to divide property or decide on issues regarding children.
 However, most state laws do govern how to decide such issues should an annulment of a long-term marriage occur.
 Check with your state's laws regarding property division and child custody, visitation, and support.
 If you do have children from an annulled marriage, these children are not considered illegitimate.

 In the Catholic Church, a diocesan tribunal, rather than a court of law, decides whether the marriage bond was less than a covenant for life, because it was lacking in some way from the very beginning.
 Either or both parties may obtain an annulment if they can show adequate grounds, such as a lack of maturity, honesty, or emotional stability.
 If the tribunal grants the annulment, then both parties may remarry in the Catholic Church.
 Like in the court of law, the legitimacy of the children of an annulled marriage is not questioned.